-Juvenile facilities shall provide the opportunity for programs, recreation, and exercise a minimum of three hours a day during the week and five hours a day each Saturday, Sunday or other non-school days, of which one hour shall be an outdoor activity, weather permitting.
-A youth's participation in programs, recreation, and exercise may be suspended only upon a written finding by the administrator/manager or designee that a youth represents a threat to the safety and security of the facility.
-Such program, recreation, and exercise schedule shall be posted in the living units.
-There will be a written annual review of the programs, recreation, and exercise by the responsible agency to ensure content offered is current, consistent, and relevant to the population.
+Juvenile facilities shall provide the opportunity for programs, recreation, and exercise a minimum of three hours-six hours a day during the week and five hours a day each Saturday, Sunday or other non-school days, of which one hour shall be an outdoor activity, weather permitting.
+Time spent outside rooms for breakfast, lunch, dinner should not account for that six hour program time.
+A youth's participation in programs, recreation, and exercise may be suspended only upon a written finding by the administrator/manager or designee that a youth represents a threat to the safety and security of the facility. however, there should be something an alternative program available for the youth until he/she may be able to return to regular programming.
+Such program, recreation, and exercise schedule shall be posted and be up to date in the living units.